 If you are interested in your child attending one of our playgroups or have questions about which playgroup might be the best match for your child please contact us Monday-Friday from 8:00am-5:00pm at (413) 568-3942 or send us an email.

 ▸ Little Adventurer’s Club

-A drop-off Community Playgroup held at Thom Westfield Infant Toddler Services.
+A drop-off Playgroup held at Thom Westfield Infant Toddler Services.
 These groups are semi-structured and include activities to promote skills in all areas of development such as language, social skills, sensory, gross and fine motor.
-Activities include art, snack time, song time, outdoor play (weather permitting), etc. Parents are not required to attend with their child.
+Activities include art, snack time, song time, outdoor play (weather permitting), etc.

-This group is held at Church of the Atonement in Westfield and parents are encouraged to participate in activities together with their children.
-Free play and organized group activities such as art, music and motor games, as well as a healthy snack, are offered.
+These groups are held at Stanley Park in Westfield and Mitteneague Park in West Springfield.
+Caregivers are encouraged to participate in activities together with their children.
+Free play and organized group activities such as art, music and motor games, are offered.
 Activities are geared for children who are 15-36 months old.
-Parents are required to attend this group with their child.
+Caregivers are required to attend this group with their child.

 ▸ Swim Group

-Held at Roots Aquatics Center, parents and children work on developing skills in the water while having fun.
+Held at Roots Aquatics Center, caregivers and children work on developing skills in the water while having fun.
 This group is run in 8 week sessions and is for children 8 months to 3 years of age.
-The program consists of 30 minute swim classes followed by a 15 minute craft activity and circle time.
+The program consists of 30 minute swim classes followed by play time and circle time.
 There is a one-time $20 fee for the 8 week session.

 Latest News From Our Office

 - October is Health Literacy Month – a time to integrate and expand the mission of health literacy.
 Together, we can build a world with greater health […]